Abandonment issues are created out of chaos and heartbreak

 Some signs might be evident while some might be too subtle to notice.
 The following are the major recognizable signs of abandonment issues.
 Note that these need not necessarily indicate abandonment issues but surely raise a red flag in your relationship (1).

 - Quick and easy attachment: You probably remember Ted Mosby from “How I Met Your Mother,” who used to move too fast in relationships.
-If you are the one who gets attached too soon to your partner or commit to them only after a few meet-ups, the chances are that you have abandonment issues.
+If you are someone who gets attached too soon to a person or commits to them only after a few meet-ups, the chances are that you have abandonment issues.

 That hastiness might be because you feel that your current relationship is all that you have and you are afraid of losing the person if you don’t act fast.
 This prevents you from assessing the actual state of affairs and whether or not you are genuinely compatible with the person.